Chenge321/String-compression-methods-summary/README.md

 1. Run Length Encoding (RL encoding)

    This is a very simple algorithm for lossless compression.
-It replaces repeated bytes with a simple description of the repeated characters and the number of times they are repeated; for example, if the input string is “aaabbab”, the output of RL encoding is “3a2bab”.
+It replaces repeated bytes with a simple description of the repeated characters and the number of times they are repeated; for example, if the input string is “aaabba”, the output of RL encoding is “3a2b1a”.
 Consequently, the method will have a bad compression rate when dealing with a non-repeating string.
 Although simple and very inefficient for normal compression, it can sometimes be very useful (eg. JPEG).

 2. Arithmetic Encoding